Homefield Farm

 What is the Farm Stand?

-The on-campus farm stand is an initiative of Homefield Farm and a collaboration between Dining Services, the School of Plant and Environmental Sciences, and the College of Agriculture and Life Sciences.
-Homefield Farm staff, Dining Services employees, and student volunteers run the stand, which sells a variety of seasonal vegetables grown at the farm.
+The on-campus farm stand is an initiative of Homefield Farm and a collaboration with Dining Services.
+Dining Services, Homefield Farm staff, student interns, and student volunteers assist with the farm stands, which sell a variety of seasonal vegetables from Fall.

-The Farm Stand is located on the plaza outside of Turner Place at Lavery Hall from 1:00 - 5:00 p.m. on the dates listed below.
+The Farm Stand locations are either on the plaza outside of Turner Place at Lavery Hall or the Quillen Spirit Plaza in front of Dietrick.